Principles for designing your curriculum

 Principles of progression

 Progression in learning should always be at the heart of curriculum design rather than starting with a theme and fitting the learning to it.
 In selecting curriculum content, schools and practitioners must use the principles of progression to inform their approach to progression.
-While descriptions of learning articulate how learners should make progress in learning around specific statements of what matters, the principles of progression articulate the broader principles of what progression means in the Area as a whole.
+While descriptions of learning articulate how learners should make progress in learning around specific statements of what matters, the principles of progression for each area articulate the broader principles of what progression means in the Area as a whole.
+The overarching principles of progression articulate what progression means across the whole curriculum.
 As such, schools and practitioners must use these principles to inform all learning in supporting progression.
 When considering descriptions of learning or a specific context, topic or experience, the principles of progression help practitioners to understand how learners should progress with greater sophistication or depth.
 Practitioners should also recognise that learners will progress at different paces.

 The role of disciplines in learning

-This guidance has been developed to support approaches which draw together different disciplines in curriculum design.
+This guidance has been developed to support approaches which draw together different disciplines in curriculum design – both within and across Areas.
 This provides learners with a more coherent learning experience, as they seek to make meaningful connections between the different things they learn.
 In this respect, combining a range of statements of what matters in different Areas can allow learners to consider curriculum content from a range of perspectives and disciplines.
 The statements of what matters themselves, and where appropriate the descriptions of learning, have been designed to facilitate this kind of approach.
 This allows learners to link and reinforce their learning across different disciplines.

 As learners progress, they should have greater opportunities to engage with different disciplines and to specialise within them, particularly when they reach the later progression steps.
 However, this should be a process of evolution, with learners gradually having greater opportunity to specialise.
 As learners progress, this process should be supported by discipline-specialist teaching, which, along with the multi-disciplinary approach to curriculum design, should prepare learners who seek to specialise further during learning post-16.
 This will require specialists to teach and specialists to design.